Skip to main content

 11 mentions Positive Neutral Negative

 The graphics of the game are widely praised for their unique and vibrant art style, featuring cute, doodled visuals and a harmonious color palette that evokes a zen-like atmosphere.
 Reviewers appreciate the combination of simplistic yet intriguing designs that enhance gameplay, alongside beautiful and ambient music that complements the overall aesthetic.
-The visuals are described as both beautiful and strange, contributing to a distinctive experience that encourages exploration and discovery.
+The visuals are described as both beautiful and strange, contributing to a memorable and immersive experience.

 • “The audio and visuals are beautiful and strange, so being able to try this without paying feels like a great experience.”